União do Vegetal

 In its sessions, UDV members drink Hoasca tea for the effect of mental concentration.
 In Brazil, the use of Hoasca in religious rituals was regulated by the Brazilian federal government's National Drug Policy Council on January 25, 2010.
-The policy established legal norms for the religious institutions that responsibly use this tea.
+The policy established legal and ethical norms for the religious institutions that responsibly use this tea.
 The Supreme Court of the United States unanimously affirmed the UDV's right to use Hoasca tea in its religious sessions in the United States, in a decision published on February 21, 2006.

 U.S. Supreme Court case

 Hoasca tea made from Banisteriopsis caapi and Psychotria viridis (the only two ingredients used in the UDV's preparation of Hoasca) was shipped to the American membership from Brazil.
 U.S. Customs agents seized a shipment and raided a UDV member's office, finding over 30 gallons of Hoasca tea in 1999.
 The UDV sued in 2000, seeking exemption from the Controlled Substances Act and equal treatment under the law.

 In 2001, the 10th Circuit Court of New Mexico granted a preliminary injunction preventing the government from interfering with UDV's religious use of Hoasca.
 The government appealed and the appeals court stayed the injunction of the lower court.
 In December 2004, the Supreme Court lifted a stay thereby allowing the church to use Hoasca tea in their sessions.
 The Supreme Court heard oral arguments for the case on November 1, 2005.

 On February 21, 2006, the Supreme Court issued its ruling on the case.
 The court ruled, unanimously, that the lower courts had not erred in holding that the federal government had failed to prove the "compelling interest" in barring UDV use of Hoasca required under the Religious Freedom Restoration Act.
 Chief Justice John Roberts wrote the opinion in the case, in the second opinion he authored as a member of the Court.

 One of the active compounds of Hoasca is DMT, which is produced by the human body and in many plants.
 DMT is classified in the United States as a Schedule I drug.
 Plants, animals, and humans containing DMT are not.
 Neither Banisteriopsis caapi nor Psychotria viridis are listed in any schedule of the Controlled Substances Act.